-DOMINICAN REPUBLIC & PUERTO RICO BIRDING TOUR: DETAILED ITINERARY
+DOMINICAN REPUBLIC (HISPANIOLA) & PUERTO RICO BIRDING TOUR: DETAILED ITINERARY

 Dominican Republic & Puerto Rico: Day 2 We will spend much of the day birding in the region surrounding Barahona (see below for full details) and then climb into the western part of the Sierra de Bahoruco to Barrancoli Camp for a two nights stay.